-Incident Being Procedure Institution Will Follow: Evidentiary Standard Incident Being Reported: Sexual Assault Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written Evidentiary Standard Sexual assault cases are referred to the Title IX Coordinator and are adjudicated by the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard. information to complainant on how to preserve evidence 5.
-Institution will provide complainant with referrals to on and off campus mental health providers 6.
-Institution will assess need to implement interim or longterm protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties 7.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate 8.
+Sexual Assault1.
+Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical careSexual assault cases are referred to the Title IX Coordinator and are adjudicated by the institution will assess Institution will assessMisconduct and Civil2.
+Institution will assess immediate safety needs of complainantMisconduct and CivilRights Grievance and Investigation Procedures3.
+Institution will assist complainant with contacting local police if complainant provided with contact information for local police departmentusing the preponderance of the evidence standard.4.
+Institution will provide written information to complainant on how to preserve evidenceInstitution will provide complainant with referrals to on and off campus mental health providersHealth providers6.
+Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both partiesInstitution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate 8.
 Institution will provide written instructions on how to apply for Protective Order 9.
 Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be

-administratively charged and

-what the outcome of the

-hearing is

-11. Institution will enforce the

-anti-retaliation policy and take

-immediate and separate action

-against parties that retaliate

-against a person for

-complaining of sex-based

-discrimination or for assisting

-in the investigation

-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or longterm protective measures to protect the complainant, if appropriate Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Stalking cases are referred to the Chief Conduct Officer and adjudicated using the preponderance of the evidence standard.
-If the stalking is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, would be referred to the Title IX Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Incident Being Procedure Institution Will Follow: Evidentiary Standard Reported: Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact Stalking cases are referred to the Chief Conduct Officer and adjudicated using the preponderance of the evidence standard.
+If the stalking is sexually based, it may fall under the institution's Sexual how to preserve evidence